EnriqueSolarte/direct_360_FPE/readme.md

 ### Settings

-All hyperameter settings of our system are stored in a yaml file at ```./config/config.yaml```.
+All hyperameter settings are stored in a yaml file at ```./config/config.yaml```.
 Addtitionally, for practical purposes, we define a data manager class ```DataManager```, which handles the data in the **MP3D-FPE** dataset, i.e., ground truth information, estimated poses, rgb images, etc. The following is a typical initialization of our system:

 ```py
 from config import read_config